top of page

 • Manarola: This is my overall pick for the best town to stay in Cinque Terre.
 I stayed here for three nights and loved it.
 Maybe that makes me a little biased, but I recommend staying in Manarola; it's a little bigger and busier which is fun if you like trying lots of restaurants.

 • Corniglia: The quietest town of Cinque Terre is Corniglia.
 However, this town does require a long stair climb to get to from the train station.
 This can be a downside if you're traveling with kids or older people.
-But if you're up for the trek, Corniglia will give you the most local feel out of all the towns of Cinque Terre.
+But if you're up for the trek, Corniglia will give you the most local feel out of all the towns of Cinque Terre and likely cost the least.

 • Vernazza: Slightly busier than Manarola, Vernazza is a good town to stay in if you want lots of dining and shopping options.
 It's further north, which is great if you're traveling that direction after your stay in Cinque Terre.

 • Monterosso al Mare: The largest of all the towns of Cinque Terre is Monterosso.
 This town is split into two parts, Old Town and New Town.
-Being the biggest town, it's also the busiest; however, this also means there are many more accommodation options here.
+Being the biggest town, it's also the busiest; however, this also means there are many more accommodation options here (but generally with a higher price tag).

-Keep reading for the best places to stay in Cinque Terre.
-There are mostly Airbnbs and guesthouse-style accommodations available here.
+Keep reading for the best places to stay in Cinque Terre on a budget.
+There are mostly guesthouse-style accommodations available here, but you can also find hotels and hostels with both dorms and private rooms.

 Where to Stay in Riomaggiore